 Prediction #2: EMV cards & digital wallets to shift more fraudulent credit card attacks online.

 2016 stands to be a record year for Card-Not-Present fraud.
 According to Javelin Research, CNP fraud is expected to grow from $10B in 2014 to over $19B in 2018 .
-The increasing adoption of the new EMV cards and new digital wallet solutions, such as Apple Pay and Google Wallet, will have the unfortunate consequence of moving fraudsters online to monetize fake and stolen credit cards.
+The increasing adoption of the new EMV cards and new digital wallet solutions, such as Apple Pay and Google Wallet, will have the unfortunate consequence of moving to online fraud to monetize fake and stolen credit cards.
 While these new technologies are expected to reduce the amount of point-of-sale system fraud and counterfeit credit cards, they will have little to no effect in helping prevent fraudulent transactions online in card-not-present attacks.

-In 2016, we expect to see a perfect storm that is bound to result in a high level of fraudulent transactions, powered by the following three trends: a significant increase in e-commerce websites and mobile apps [1,2,3], growing comfort amongst consumers to transact online given 45% of the world’s three billion users now buy things online , and the adoption of EMV cards and digital wallets.
-You can tip the scales back in your favor with new advanced online security analytics technologies to keep up with the increased credit card attacks.
+In 2016, we expect to see a perfect storm that is bound to result in a high level of online fraud transactions, powered by the following three trends: a significant increase in e-commerce websites and mobile apps [1,2,3], growing comfort amongst consumers to transact online given 45% of the world’s three billion users now buy things online , and the adoption of EMV cards and digital wallets.
+You can tip the scales back in your favor with new advanced online fraud analytics technologies to keep up with the increased credit card attacks.